-Sets the magic cookie of Node to the atom Cookie.
-If Node is the local node, the function also sets the cookie of all other unknown nodes to Cookie (see section Distributed Erlang in the Erlang Reference Manual in System Documentation).
+Sets the magic cookie for Node to the atom Cookie.
+If Node is the local node, the function sets the cookie of all other nodes (that have no explicit cookie set with this function) to Cookie (see section Distributed Erlang in the Erlang Reference Manual in System Documentation).